 Our photographer tells us that the new Panamera is slightly longer than the current one, and from previous test mules we know its track is slightly wider too.
 In these new shots, you can see some of the dash and door panels, as well as the trunk space under the newly redesigned--more attractive--roofline.

 In some of the shots, we can also see a very large rear wing being extended.
 Porsche’s Panamera Sport Turismo concept from 2012 hints at the styling we can expect.

 2017 Porsche Panamera spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo

-Inside, we can see some of the details of the new interior.
+In previously published shots, we can see some of the details of the new interior.
 The steering wheel looks like your standard modern Porsche design but the center stack appears smaller.
 It still contains some climate control features, and sitting above it is a single arm rest for the driver which is new.
-Also new is the two giant cupholders instead of the current model’s single unit.
+Also new are two giant cupholders, instead of the current model’s single unit.

 Underpinning the car is a brand new platform that will eventually spawn several high-end models from the Volkswagen Group.
 The new platform is the Modular Standard Platform, or MSB when derived from its German title “Modularer Standardantrieb-Baukasten,” and it’s designed for large front-engined cars with either rear- or all-wheel-drive configurations.
 Bentley’s next Continental and Flying Spur models will also use the platform.

 Thanks to a mix of materials such as high-strength steel, aluminum and even some composites, the MSB platform will see that the new Panamera is both lighter and stiffer than the current model.
 Weight savings could be as high as 200 pounds, depending on the variant.